regulaforensics/terraform-azure-aks-regulaforensics-demo/readme.md

 ```
 This will create a kubernetes config file, to access your cluster

-## Add Regula license for your chart
+## Add the Regula license for your chart:
 ```hcl
 data "template_file" "docreader_license" {
   template = filebase64("${path.module}/license/docreader/regula.license")